Step 1: Remember, volunteering is your choice

 Talk to friends about it.
 What are you good at?
-What do you want to do with your time?
 Talk to someone who volunteers already – what do they do?
-Does it appeal to you?
-Do they know any other volunteers?
-Come along to our Introduction to Volunteering Workshop and find out more without any pressure.

 Step 2: Finding a volunteer opportunity

-Volunteer Centre Lewisham does not select or interview volunteers, or check up on you.
+Please note Volunteer Centre Lewisham does not select or interview volunteers, or check up on you.
 We provide an information and support service.
 All appointments are informal and are a chance for you to get a better idea about what voluntary work is available locally.
-Please note that all information provided to Volunteer Centre Lewisham is kept confidential.
+All information provided to Volunteer Centre Lewisham is kept confidential.

 Step 3: Applying to become a Volunteer

 Most organisations will ask you to complete an application form.
-It will ask you for information such as your contact details, what you want to do, how long for, etc. Depending on what you want to do, you may also be asked to:
+This includes information such as your contact details, what you want to do, how long for, etc. Depending on what you want to do, you may also be asked to:

 Most organisations will want to have an informal chat.
 This is for them to find out about you and you to find out about them – ask any questions you need answering.
 Some organisations will ask you to attend a more detailed interview, so they can place you where your skills, experience or knowledge can be put to best use.

-Volunteers need to be trained for some roles, to make sure that the services are kept to a high standard.
+Volunteers need to be trained for some roles, to make sure that the services are consistent.
 You may be asked to attend a training course – it could be for one afternoon, or a series of evenings.
 Don’t be put off by the word ‘training’ – it is usually fun, you’ll meet other volunteers and hopefully learn a lot.